dos1/flow3r-firmware/docs/badge/bl00mbox.rst

     >>> bl00mbox.plugins.
     # print details about specific plugin
     >>> bl00mbox.plugins.ampliverter
-    # create a new bud
+    # create a new plugin
     >>> osc = blm.new(bl00mbox.plugins.osc_fm)
     >>> env = blm.new(bl00mbox.plugins.env_adsr)

-You can inspect properties of the new buds just as with a patch - in fact, many patches simply print all their contained buds and maybe some extra info (but that doesn't have to be the case and is up to the patch designer).
+You can inspect properties of the new plugins just as with a patch - in fact, many patches simply print all their contained plugins and maybe some extra info (but that doesn't have to be the case and is up to the patch designer).

 .. note::
-    As of now patch designers can hide buds within the internal structure however they like and you kind of have to know where to find stuff.
+    As of now patch designers can hide plugins within the internal structure however they like and you kind of have to know where to find stuff.
 We'll come up with a better solution soon!

 .. code-block:: pycon

-    # print general info about bud
+    # print general info about plugin
     >>> osc
-    [bud 36] osc_fm
+    [plugin 36] osc_fm
       output [output]: 0
       pitch [input/pitch]: 18367 / 0.0 semitones / 440.0Hz
       waveform [input]: -16000
       lin_fm [input]: 0

-    # print info about a specific bud signal
+    # print info about a specific plugin signal
     >>> env.signals.trigger
     trigger [input/trigger]: 0